eyalgolan/FlightControl/README.md

 ### Adding Flights

-The user can add a flight by by adding a flight plan json using the drag and drop feature.
+The user can add a flight by adding a flight plan json using the drag and drop feature.

 The flight plan json is in the following structure: